Eat your Vegetables!

 The above route is when we went to a place called the Mercado, which is now about to be demolished.
 It was a great place.
 In fact, it was one of the only places that I felt like no one was trying to get into my wallet.
 If you look at the northern end of the track, you can see where we went in and looked around only to find a ghost town.
 It was sad.
 This place was great.
 In the middle you can see where we played miniature golf.
 And near the bottom you can see where we had dinner and I walked around with the twins outside while the rest of the folks finished their meals.
 Again, the track must be broken up since the settings hit the 300 data point limit.

 I really wanted to post these maps as a proof of concept.
 I think it worked okay.
-Wordpress seems to have some indigestion around the iframes but that is something to tackle on another day.
+WordPress seems to have some indigestion around the iframes but that is something to tackle on another day.